rkrishn7/kiwi/README.md

 - **Backpressure Management**: Kiwi draws from flow-control concepts used by Reactive Streams.
 Specifically, clients can emit a `request(n)` signal to control the rate at which they receive events.
 - **Secure**: Kiwi supports TLS encryption and custom client authentication via WASM plugins.
 - **Configuration Reloads**: Kiwi can reload a subset of its configuration at runtime, allowing for dynamic updates to sources and plugin code without restarting the server.

-## Supported Sources

-### Kafka

-Currently, Kiwi primarily supports Kafka as a data source, with plans to support additional sources in the future.
-Kafka sources are backed by a high-performance Rust Kafka client, [rust-rdkafka](https://github.com/fede1024/rust-rdkafka), and support automatic partition discovery.

-Notably, Kiwi does not leverage balanced consumer groups for Kafka sources.
-Instead, it subscribes to the entire set of partitions for a given topic and invokes the configured intercept plugin, if any, for each event.
-This has a few implications:

-- Kiwi may not be suitable for very high-throughput Kafka topics, as the freshness of events may be impacted by the combination of the high volume of events across partitions and per-event processing time.
-There are plans to support a deterministic partitioning plugin for clients in the future to address this limitation for supported use cases.
-- Event processing cannot be parallelized across multiple instances of Kiwi.
-If vertical scaling is not sufficient to handle the combined throughput of all configured sources, Kiwi may not be the best fit.

-### Counter

-Kiwi also includes a simple counter source for testing and demonstration purposes.
-The counter source emits a monotonically increasing integer at a configurable interval, and is primarily used to demonstrate the behavior of Kiwi with a simple source.

 ## Motivation